 Failure to complete the above items can result in delays or the complete loss of all financial aid eligibility.

 Further information about financial aid may be obtained by calling the Financial Aid Office at 442-6635 or by e-mailing email@example.com.

 School-Based Financial Aid

-To be eligible to receive a Federal Perkins loan, Federal Work-Study, or need-based Special Scholarship assistance, a student must submit the Free Application for Federal Student Aid (FAFSA) by the priority deadline of March 2.
+To be eligible to receive Federal Work-Study and/or need-based Special Scholarship assistance, a student must submit the Free Application for Federal Student Aid (FAFSA) by the priority deadline of March 2.
 Failure to meet the priority deadline may preclude the student from being considered for school-based aid.
 School-based aid can be used to cover tuition expenses at Golden Gate University only; it cannot be applied toward semesters visiting away.
 If a student decides to study abroad for a semester during which he or she has been awarded school-based aid, this aid will be canceled and may not be transferred to any other semester.

 - Federal Work-Study

 The Federal Work-Study (FWS) program was designed by the federal government to expand part-time employment opportunities for students with demonstrated financial need.
 Through this program, federal funds are used to pay a portion of the student’s salary; the job provider is responsible for the remainder.
 Students may be considered for FWS after they have completed their first year of law school.
 Funding is awarded at the discretion of the Financial Aid Office with priority given to students who meet the FAFSA priority deadline and demonstrate financial need as defined by the federal processor and the university.
 Funding is limited; the amount of the work-study award is based on the availability of funds.